 Take the Weekend Message Beyond the Church Walls.

+When church members invite their friends, neighbors, co-workers, relatives and others to join them for a church-produced Bible study, the senior pastor is introduced to many more people than actually attend the church on Sunday.
+In homes, workplaces, Starbucks and even commuter trains, the pastor’s teaching goes out to many new people.
 Often new people will meet the pastor via video before they meet him in person.
 But, the transition from the living room to the church auditorium now is not quite as daunting.
 New folks feel they’ve already met the pastor through the weekly group studies.
 And, don’t tell the group hosts and leaders, but they’re actually doing evangelism.
 Shhh.

 A Simple Teaching Tool Multiplies Small Group Potential.

+A video curriculum is easy to use.
+In fact, someone who has never led before simply needs to follow the instructions.
+The teaching on the video provides the wisdom and expertise.
+The questions in the book provide the pathway for a great discussion.
+Pushing play and reading questions is not so hard.
 Think about this: every person in your church has friends.
 The people who are less involved in the church will actually have far more friends outside of the church.
 What if your church members each gathered a group of 8-10 people for a video-based study featuring your senior pastor?
 Could a church of 100 members reach 1,000 people?
 What about a church of 1,000 going after 10,000?
 What about a church of 13,000 reaching over 100,000?
 Is it possible?
 The Bible says all things are possible with God.

+Multiplying small groups is difficult.
+Multiplication involves developing leaders within a group in an effort to start new groups.
+Some methods of multiplication involve group members leaving the group to start new groups.
+“Multiplication” really becomes a euphemism for division.
+For many groups in North America, multiplication like this is unwelcome.
+Many churches I’ve coached and the two churches I served on staff have experienced multiplication efforts as subtraction.
+We weren’t multiplying groups.
+We were losing groups because no one wanted to multiply.
+Or, more accurately, we were losing the opportunity to multiply.
 In my days of handpicking group leaders, pushing an apprentice model, and encouraging group multiplication, I faced considerable pushback.
 Members didn’t want to leave groups.
 Group leaders couldn’t identify an apprentice.
 I ran out of people to handpick.
 Our groups were stuck with only 30 percent of our congregation connected into groups.
 Then, out of frustration, we discovered something that worked.

 1. Stop Recruiting Leaders.

+I have not personally recruited a small group leader since 2004 (and I served a whole other church since then).
+How do you multiply groups without recruiting leaders?
+You engage the senior pastor.
+Whether you hand a copy of Transformation Groups to your pastor to show him how groups can solve most of your church members’ needs or create video-based curriculum with your senior pastor’s teaching, there is no better spokesperson for groups than the senior pastor.
+When we created a video-based curriculum that aligned with my pastor’s message series, we were giving our people more of what they already wanted – our pastor’s teaching.
+When he stood up on a Sunday morning and invited people to open their homes and host a group, we doubled our groups in one day.
+Semantics aside, we had never seen groups multiply so fast.
 Small group pastors and directors at best will recruit only 30 percent of the leaders that the senior pastor is able to recruit.
 How do I know?
 After seven years of personally making the invitation to lead, our church had only 30 percent in groups.
 When my senior pastor made a similar invitation, our groups jumped from 30 percent to 60 percent the first time around.
 Within six month, we had 125 percent of our average adult attendance in groups.
 My pastor recruited every leader from 31-125 percent.

 2. Stop Coaching Leaders.

+Up until the day our groups doubled, I coached all of the leaders myself.
+In many ways, I had become the “lid” on our small group ministry.
+The limited number of groups we had at that point was a true reflection of my leadership.
+As Andy Stanley says our system was perfectly designed to achieve the results we were getting.
+We were stuck because I was the bottleneck, so I stopped coaching the leaders.
 Instead, I handpicked a leadership team of six coaches to help me lead the small group ministry.
 This felt like a risky move because things were moving so fast that I couldn’t keep up.
 As their pastor, I had to admit that I didn’t have it all figured out and that I needed them to figure this out with me.
 They were up for the challenge.
 We led together, and it’s one of the best things I’ve ever done.
 They coached the leaders.
 I led the leadership team.
 Our groups multiplied.

 3. Stop Assigning People to Groups.

+There are a lot of reasons to assign people to groups.
+It’s efficient.
+It’s easy.
+It helps to prevent combinations of troublemakers from meeting together.
+It’s a pure expression of control.
+Yikes!
+Assigning people to groups, sign up cards, websites, and group directories are all efficient ways to place people in groups, but they aren’t effective.
+The wheels fall off these efforts simply because these are task-oriented approaches in forming relationally-based groups.
+Do you see the problem?
+By placing people into groups, we are setting them up on a blind date, if you will.
+Most people don’t enjoy blind dates.
+It’s awkward.
+It’s stressful.
+It rarely works out.
+The same is true of small group “blind dates.”
 Instead, when people offer to host a new group, their first job is to recruit people to join their group.
 By making a list of people they know, praying over the list, and personally inviting these folks, groups filled up quickly and stayed together for a second study.
 Make opportunity for those who aren’t invited to a group to meet the group leaders and join a group.
 In a church of 800 adults, we connected 1,000 into groups without sign up cards, websites, or directories.
 In the churches I coach (both larger and smaller) this has proved effective in forming lasting groups.

 4. Stop Training Apprentices.